ANCPLabOldenburg/ancpbids_documentation/book/introduction.md

 # Introduction to ancpBIDS

-ancpBIDS was developed by **Erdal Karaca** as part of his Master Thesis (2022) within the **Applied Neurocognitive Psychology (ANCP) Lab** and in agreement with some members of the **PyBIDS** community.
-It provides tools for handling I/O (Input/Output) tasks in BIDS datasets, with a focus on maintaining a lightweight structure and ensuring backwards compatibility with pyBIDS.
+ancpBIDS was developed and is maintained within the **Applied Neurocognitive Psychology (ANCP) Lab**.
+It provides tools for handling I/O (Input/Output) tasks in BIDS datasets, with a focus on maintaining a lightweight structure and attempting to keep partial backwards compatibility with pyBIDS.

 * **Significant performance optimization.** thanks to its **in-memory graph representation**, ancpBIDS efficiently manages the loading process of datasets across multiple layers.
 A benchmark comparing dataset loading and querying performance showed that ancpBIDS performs efficiently across various dataset sizes.